pik3d/19en/README.md

 Any command can save the pipe-output to the file for further processing( add to command @file).

 The framework can be installed on Windows 7, 10, Linux (tested in Mint 21.1).
-Current version 21.0 is compiled with JAVA-21 using javaFX .
+Current version 21.1 is compiled with JAVA-21 using javaFX.
+It can be run under JAVA-21,22.

 Description of the framework, formats and install procedure in the file: pik3d_DOC.html (contained in the install archive: pik3d.zip).